typelead/eta-benchmarks/README.md

 ```
 This indicates 10 measurement iterations and 5 warmup iterations.

+Note: You can also pass `--skip-check` as a parameter to skip the checking of the test output.

 If you want to do more fine-grained performance benchmarking, please see the remaining sections.